*Editor’s Note: This article was originally published on March 16, 2018, and updated August 31, 2020 with additional information.

 But, there are “definitely more benefits than disadvantages for OEM customers when it comes to consolidation,” claims Hansen.
 As suppliers grow and can be more self-reliant for solution creation, they also gain the ability to help OEM customers to navigate market conditions and provide higher volumes without as much challenge or delay.

 A consolidated supplier base can mean improved efficiency of the global supply chain management, as well as create a one-stop-shop for optimized systems versus individual components.
-Take Danfoss’ acquisition of White Drive Products as an example.
+Take Danfoss’ acquisition of White Drive Products in 2016 as an example.
 Danfoss was strong in orbital motors in Europe, but not in the North American or Chinese markets where White Drives thrived.
 Acquiring the company meant an expanded market share as well as gaining a manufacturing footprint in North America and China for localized production and engineering support, key benefits to OEM customers.

 The larger suppliers also often have more disposable investment funds for continually improving its products, processes and resources.